ericzon/angular-bitly-generator/README.md

 	bower install angular-bitly-generator

-	And then add the script to your main html file:
+	Add the script to your main html file:

 	<script type="text/javascript" src="bitly-generator.js"></script>

+	And then add the lib to your dependencies list:

+	angular.module('myCoolApp',[..., 'bitly.generator', ...])

 ## Configuration: